angiereyes99/The-Race-Around-The-World/README.md

   # 5.
     Enjoy!

-  # To read the documentation, a .pdf file read "CT_Documentatio.pdf" can be found in repo.
+    To read the documentation, a .pdf file read "CT_Documentation.pdf" can be found in repo.